Zinc Oxide Uses: Medicinal Creams, Calamine Lotion, and Sunscreen

 This article discusses some common uses of zinc oxide.
 Anyone with serious medical symptoms or with ones that aren't helped by zinc oxide should visit a doctor.

 Diaper Rash Treatment

 Zinc oxide allergies are rare, but they do occur.
 If a zinc oxide cream increases itchiness and makes a rash worse, it shouldn't be used.
-A doctor or pharmacist should be consulted to find an alternate treatment for the skin problem.
+A doctor or pharmacist should be consulted to find an alternate treatment for the problem.

-Hemorrhoids may be completely internal and invisible when they are in the rectum (the last part of the large intestine where feces is stored before being eliminated from the body), or they may be external and visible.
+Hemorrhoids may be completely internal and invisible when they're in the rectum (the last part of the large intestine where feces is stored before being eliminated from the body), or they may be external and visible.
 Sometimes internal hemoorrhoids become so large that they protrude through the anus and are said to be prolapsed.

 Bleeding from the anus must be checked by a doctor to make sure that it's caused by a hemorrhoid and not by something more serious.

 Calamine lotion is part of many first aid kits.
 It's a liquid that's used as a topical (skin) application to ease the pain of stings produced by stinging nettles, poison ivy, poison oak, and poison sumac.
 In addition, it's classified as an antipruritic (a substance that stops itching) and relieves the itchiness of sunburns and dermatitis.
 The lotion mustn't be taken internally.